- Cama-i, quyana tailuci!

 In 1966, the education profession in the state of Alaska was granted the right and responsibility to define and to enforce ethical standards of its members.
 The Alaska Legislature established and empowered a nine-member Commission to impose sanctions against the certificates of educators who engage in illegal, immoral, or unethical conduct.
 The Professional Teaching Practices Commission is composed of five teachers, one superintendent, one principal, one representative of the Department of Education & Early Development, and one representative of higher education.

-Below are links to four different presentations of the updated Code of Ethics.
-The changes took effect September 27, 2017.
+There are four versions of the Code of Ethics in the links below.
 The PTPC is not printing large sized posters of the Code of Ethics at this time.